The Southern coast of Cornwall is a very special place, with magic in the seaweed and a smile on every face.

 It is now 20 years since this iconic royal figure died at the tragically young age of 36 in a Paris car crash.
 Her powerful legacy lives on through her sons, Princes William and Harry, and a new generation is becoming aware her extraordinary life for the first time.

 This book includes an unrivalled selection of the Prince’s golden gaffes and wise words from his first public appearances as a Royal nearly 70 years ago up until his retirement this August.
 Including the rude, the controversial, the insightful and the downright hilarious, Prince Philip: A Lifetime of Wit and Wisdom is not to be missed.
+No.1 AMAZON BESTSELLER In paperback

 His Royal Highness Prince Philip, the Duke of Edinburgh: irascible, controversial, outspoken, forthright and funny; the Gaffer, the Prince of Political Incorrectness, the Duke of Hazard, Phil the Greek.
 Whatever you call him – and he doesn’t give a damn – you’ve got to love him!
 Now in his nineties, he goes on – undaunted, unrepentant and, if less active, just as amusing.
-As of Autumn 2017 the Duke will finally relinquish his public duties but his legendary humour lives on.
+As of Autumn 2017 the Duke finally relinquished his public duties but his legendary humour lives on.

 In paperback and eBook (kindle)